 The debate between centerfire pistol calibers for self-defense is an expansive one.
 Some debates are valuable, and others are primarily fanboys fighting each other over a 9mm vs. .40 Cal.

-We break down these two popular calibers in 7 different categories to find out which is most effective for survival & EDC.
+We break down these two popular calibers in seven different categories to find out which is most effective for survival & EDC.

 1. Price of Ammunition